Zhihan-Zhu/Zhihan-Gary-Zhu/README.md

 #### Popular topics in mainstream media ([Jupyter Code](https://github.com/Zhihan-Zhu/Zhihan-Gary-Zhu/blob/master/Trending%20articles/finalproject.ipynb); [presentation](https://github.com/Zhihan-Zhu/Zhihan-Gary-Zhu/blob/master/Trending%20articles/index.md))
 What are the main topics of mainstream meidia from different countries for a same time period?
 Do they focus on the same news or not?
 This notebook collects over 5,000 articles from ***The New York Times*** and ***The Guardian*** for the last week of Feb, 2012 using APIs and BeautifulSoup, and tries to find trending topics and similar topics with NLP techniques.

+## Machine Learning
+#### Home Credit Default Risk Challenge ([Jupyter](https://nbviewer.jupyter.org/github/Zhihan-Zhu/Zhihan-Gary-Zhu/blob/master/Home%20Credit%20Default%20Risk/Home%20Credit%20Risk.ipynb))
+This problem is a former competition on Kaggle that predicts the applicants' capability of repaying loans.
+In this notebook, I am not compete.
+I read all the great kernels in this competition and tried to learn from those top competitors about how to gain insights from massive data and do feature engineering.

 ## Time Series
 #### Nintendo Stock Price Analysis ([R Markdown](http://htmlpreview.github.io/?https://github.com/Zhihan-Zhu/Zhihan-Gary-Zhu/blob/master/Nintendo%20Stock/Final_Project.html))
 Time series analysis using ARIMA, POMP, GARCH models to log return of Nintendo Stock Price.